JagTheFriend/NEUZ/README.md

 # Project Summary:

 A modern News Web App that displays articles in a card-style layout.\
-Built completely using HTML for structure, CSS for styling, and JavaScript for functionality.
+Built completely using React for structure, TailwindCSS for styling, and TypeScript for functionality.

-News data is fetched dynamically using either a news API or predefined links to real articles.
+News data is fetched dynamically using [NEWS API](https://api.spaceflightnewsapi.net)

 ## Key Features: